Azure/c-build-tools/srs_extension/README.md

 There are a couple more things you can do, by bringing up the command pane (by pressing F1):
 - change your Dev ID (look for the "Change Developer ID" command in the list)
 - change the prefix used (look for the "Change Requirement Tag Prefix" command in the list)
+- strip requirement tags from a selection by pressing `Alt+F10` (using basic regex matching)

 these two commands do not have shortcut keys (doesn't feel useful for now).